-We will then position you slightly on your side, with your arm above your head.
+We will position you slightly on your side, with your arm above your head.
 This is so that we can gain access to the side of your chest.

 We will then clean the area of your chest that we are going to operate on with some antiseptic solution.

-The surgeon will then make two to five small cuts (each about 2 to 4cm long) on your chest.
-One cut will be for a thoracoscope (telescope) to look around inside your chest and the other cuts will be for the instruments to perform the procedure.
+The surgeon will make a small cut (about 2 to 4cm long) on your chest.
+Through this cut, the surgeon will look around inside your chest using a thoracoscope (telescope) and perform the procedure.
+Occasionally, the surgeon may have to make the cut slightly larger to gain better access to your chest.